-Impairment of property, plant and equipment arises mainly from the plans to optimise industrial manufacturing capacities by closing or selling inefficient production facilities.
+Impairment of property, plant and equipment arises mainly from the plans to optimise industrial manufacturing capacities by closing or selling inefficient production facilities (in 2017, mainly related to Nestlé Skin Health).

 9. Goodwill and intangible assets

 Goodwill

 Goodwill is initially recognised during a business combination (see Note 2).
 Subsequently it is measured at cost less impairment.